prismspecs/mmollm-restless/README.md

 ## SCENE 1: LOGIN

 Person A opens the client.
-Terminal-style interface, because anything else would be pretending this is simpler than it is.
+Terminal-style interface, a throwback to BBS systems, and because this is how people tend to engage with Claude Code, etc.

 ```
 MMOLLM v0.3.1